Gjøvik University College: Study programs

 The University College has introduced value creation (including innovation, entrepreneurship and quality-increasing processes) as a component in all its study programs.
 In addition, it offers a separate bachelor program in Media Management and Innovation.
 The Innovatorion is the college's interdisciplinary idea lab, a workshop for the development of ideas and projects where students, researchers and external companies collaborate on projects, mock businesses and real businesses.
 Participation in a 24-hour ideas competition "Idélab-24" is mandatory for all students.

 The University College offers research education in all its faculties.
 All master's programs offer paths to doctoral programs, either to one of the college's own programs or in collaboration with other universities.
 The college has its own PhD programs in computer science and in information security.
 The college is also a member of several Graduate Schools, including the Norwegian Research School in Technology and the European Graduate School in Technology (EuTec).
-The research schools integrate the research education resources of their members, in essence offering their PhD students free flow of services like courses, supervision and industry collaboration.
+The research schools integrate the research education resources of their members, offering their PhD students free flow of services like courses, supervision and industry collaboration.

 Gjøvik University College is internationally oriented, with employees of 21 nationalities.
 Most of the masters programs are offered in English.
-The students can choose several paths towards a high level of internationalization, for instance taking part of their education in a partner institution abroad, or continue the study at a partner university abroad after finishing a degree at Gjøvik.
+The students can choose several paths towards a high level of internationalization, or continue the study at a partner university abroad after finishing a degree at Gjøvik.